On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 8

-Proportion (%) of cases of nosocomial infections with epidemiological investigation from the total number of reported cases
+Proportion (%) of cases of nosocomial infections with established causes and factors of the occurrence and spread of nosocomial infections from the total number of registered cases

 Monthly

-Minutes of the meeting of the infection control committee
+Minutes of case analysis at a meeting of the infection control committee

 Evaluation indicators for outpatient care providers